logseq/docs/db-version.md

 Views are a powerful way to visualize a group of nodes in different ways.
 A view can switch between the following view types: `Table View`, `List View` or `Gallery View`.
 Most views default to the [Table View](#tables).
 The `List View` displays nodes in an outliner with nodes grouped by pages.
 The `Gallery View` is useful for viewing blocks as square tiles, especially for assets.

-Views are used in a number of features including queries, (un)linked references, property and tag pages and `All pages`.
+Views are used in a number of features including queries, (un)linked references, property and tag pages and `Pages`.
 For all these features except queries, multiple views can be created.
 Regardless of which view type you're in, a view's header has these common actions from left to right:

 * `View name`: A view's name is editable by clicking on it and renaming it.
 A view can also be deleted from here.
 * `New view`: Click on `+` to create a new view.
 Since a view is fairly customizable, this is useful for creating different views on the same nodes and to view a specific subgroup of nodes with filters.